 minor climate variations to grand transformations that affected

 all life on the planet.
 The geological record gave a

 striking verification, with wholly independent methods and data,

 of the processes that computer models were predicting would bring a rapid and severe global warming — a disruption of climate exceeding anything seen since the emergence of the human species.

 p.
 1. BACK

 1a.
 The history is reviewed by Imbrie

-and Imbrie (1986); the scheme of four ice ages was propounded by Albrecht
+and Imbrie (1986) and Krüger (2013).
+The scheme of four ice ages was propounded by Albrecht

 Penck, Penck and Brückner (1901-1909).
 BACK